I'm an associate professor at Oregon State University, where I have a joint

 appointment in New Media Communications and Speech Communication.

-I also serve as an associate editor of Surveillance & Society, the international
+I also serve as an associate editor of Surveillance & Society.
+See below

 Jeremy Packer and Joshua Reeves, Killer Apps: War, Media, Machine (Durham, NC: